mrluker/hdrnet/README.md

 This is not an official Google product.

-## Setup on a clean install of Ubuntu 16.04
+## How to setup on a clean install of Ubuntu 16.04 with an NVIDIA pascal gpu

 # Dependencies